The Foundation, UNHCR and Sida continue to join forces to ensure financial inclusion for refugees in Uganda

 Recently, the YAPU team, led by Delphin Ngamije, organized a practical training session on the implementation of the YAPU software during a visit to CAURIE Microfinance, a long-standing partner of YAPU and a partner of the Grameen Crédit Agricole Foundation in Senegal.

 The training focused primarily on the theoretical aspects of using the software and interpreting integrated climate indicators, followed by a two-day field training session.
-CAURIE teams tested the digital applications for individual loans, as well as group loans, for agriculture and businesses, with real clients.
+CAURIE teams tested the digital applications for individual loans, as well as for group loans, for agriculture and businesses, with real clients.

 The implementation of this software will facilitate the work of credit officers, and consequently, CAURIE's processes and its interaction with customers.